Fallout 3 downloadable content: Plot

+After fighting through Enclave soldiers at the hangars and reaching the air control tower, the player must activate the bridge to the Crawler.
+Soon, the player will find themselves inside and fighting Enclave soldiers and robot personnel on the way to the communication tower of the crawler.
+Once there, the player will find a console that can launch an orbital strike on a list of targets, including the crawler itself.
+After launching the strike on the crawler, the player enters a Brotherhood Vertibird and is flown back to the Citadel as the crawler is destroyed.
+After arriving, the player is congratulated by the Brotherhood members and the Enclave is no longer a threat.

+Alternatively, the Citadel can be targeted, which destroys it completely and brands the Lone Wanderer as a traitor to the Brotherhood.

 Reception

 Broken Steel received positive reactions, averaging an 81 for the PC and an 82 for the Xbox 360.
 The Sacramento Bee wrote "The previous two downloadable expansions are good, but this one's pretty much essential for a Fallout 3 fan".
 IGN mirrored this view by stating "Lifting the level cap breathes new life into a great game, but shouldn't totally overshadow a new series of quests that is a lot of fun."
 Edge, on the other hand, while commenting that "it's the most you're going to get out of Fallouts current batch of DLC", felt that "it lacks the scope or density of The Elder Scrolls IV: Oblivions The Shivering Isles".
 The A.V.
 Club commented that "After deflating the finality of the original ending, Broken Steel is unsure what to do next, beyond sending you on a few entertaining but hollow missions to snuff out the remnants of the para-military Enclave.
 Thankfully, the expansion's B-story is more thoughtful, as it plunges into the chaos and profiteering that result when a limited supply of clean water starts flowing into the Wasteland".

 In their end of year awards special, IGN named Broken Steel Best Expansion for the PC.